Björn Weckström: Jewelry and glass

-For Nuutajärvi glass factory Weckström has designed, inter alia, glassware series “Kanerva” and “Fortuna” and produced dozens of unique glassworks together with factory’s glassblowers.
-In 2010s he has worked together with glassblower master Kari Alakoski.
+For Nuutajärvi glass factory Weckström has designed, inter alia, glassware series “Kanerva” and “Fortuna” and produced dozens of glassworks together with factory’s glassblowers.
+In 2010s, he worked together with glassblower master Kari Alakoski.

 Sculpture

-The artistic walk of life of sculptor Bjorn Weckstrom is characterised by impressive series of work, shaped in materials such as bronze, marble, glass and acrylic resin, as well as in often surprising combinations of the above.
+The work of sculptor Bjorn Weckstrom is characterized by a series of work, shaped in materials such as bronze, marble, glass and acrylic resin, as well as in often combinations of the above.

-The invitation to become a lecturer at the University of Pisa in 1979, led to an important change in his life: thereafter Weckström spent the majority of his time in Italy for 30 years.
+The invitation to become a lecturer at the University of Pisa in 1979, led to a change in his life: thereafter Weckström spent the majority of his time in Italy for 30 years.
 Inspired by Riace bronzes 1980 Weckström started to make narrative bronze sculptures.
-His distinctive language of expression ranges from abstract form to an individualistic interpretation of realism.
+His language of expression ranges from abstract form to an individualistic interpretation of realism.
 Central to the bronze sculptures has been the reinterpretation of classic Greek mythology.
-Furthermore, the large sculptures, exploring the interaction between man and machine, outline a profound analysis of the current state of Mankind.
+Furthermore, the large sculptures, exploring the interaction between man and machine, outline an analysis of the current state of Mankind.